 The PB Menu offers a fast way to check and change the output resolution and setup.
 Open the Settings and choose "Display Setup".

 The tab shows the current display configuration (resolution and frame rate) of all connected displays in case you are using one of the supported NVIDIA graphics cards which are used in our Server hardware.
 The numbering corresponds to the output port numbering of NVIDIA.
-This means that "Output 1" refers to the lowest port when looking at the graphics card and "Output 4" refers the topmost one.
-If you like to change the resolution, you have the choice between "Set Resolution" (choose one of the reported EDIDs from the display) and "Force Resolution" (with a fixed EDID).
+If you would like to change the resolution, you have the choice between "Set Resolution" (choose one of the reported EDIDs from the display) and "Force Resolution" (with a fixed EDID).
 Both options are explained in detail in the PB Menu chapter.
 Pick an EDID from the drop-down list and confirm your settings with the "Apply" button.
 This will apply the timings to the display devices and possibly rearrange the desktop layout so that the output with the lowest number is on the left side of the desktop and the monitor with the highest number is on the right side.
-Tick the check box "Use mosaic" if you like to set the NVIDIA mosaic mode for all displays.
+Tick the check box "Use mosaic" if you would like to set the NVIDIA mosaic mode for all displays.
 For more information, please see the description in the Graphics Card Settings chapter under Multiple Displays.

 If the tab does not display information, click the "Open Nvidia Settings" button or use the "Screen Resolution" dialog from Windows as explained below.